tanghaibao/jcvi/README.rst

     Available ACTIONs:
-              clean | Remove irregular chars in fasta seqs diff | Check if two fasta records contain same information extract | Given fasta file and seq id, retrieve the sequence in fasta format fastq | Combine fasta and qual to create fastq file filter | Filter the records by size format | Trim accession id to the first space or switch id based on 2-column mapping file fromtab | Convert 2-column sequence file to fasta format gaps | Print out a list of gap sizes within sequences identical | Given 2 fasta files, find all exactly identical records ids | Generate a list of headers info | Run `sequence_info` on fasta files ispcr | Reformat paired primers into ispcr query format join | Concatenate a list of seqs and add gaps in between longestorf | Find longest orf for cds fasta pair | Sort paired reads to .pairs, rest to .fragments pairinplace | Starting from fragment.fasta, find if adjacent records can form pairs pool | Pool a bunch of fastafiles together and add prefix random | Randomly take some records
+              clean | Remove irregular chars in FASTA seqs diff | Check if two fasta records contain same information extract | Given fasta file and seq id, retrieve the sequence in fasta format fastq | Combine fasta and qual to create fastq file filter | Filter the records by size format | Trim accession id to the first space or switch id based on 2-column mapping file fromtab | Convert 2-column sequence file to FASTA format gaps | Print out a list of gap sizes within sequences identical | Given 2 fasta files, find all exactly identical records ids | Generate a list of headers info | Run `sequence_info` on fasta files ispcr | Reformat paired primers into isPcr query format join | Concatenate a list of seqs and add gaps in between longestorf | Find longest orf for CDS fasta pair | Sort paired reads to .pairs, rest to .fragments pairinplace | Starting from fragment.fasta, find if adjacent records can form pairs pool | Pool a bunch of fastafiles together and add prefix qual | Generate dummy .qual file based on FASTA file random | Randomly take some records
-             sequin | Generate a gapped fasta file for sequin submission some | Include or exclude a list of records (also performs on .qual file if available) sort | Sort the records by ids, sizes, etc. summary | Report the real no of bases and n's in fasta files tidy | Normalize gap sizes and remove small components in fasta translate | Translate cds to proteins
+             sequin | Generate a gapped fasta file for sequin submission some | Include or exclude a list of records (also performs on .qual file if available) sort | Sort the records by IDs, sizes, etc. summary | Report the real no of bases and N's in fasta files tidy | Normalize gap sizes and remove small components in fasta translate | Translate CDS to proteins
-               trim | Given a cross_match screened fasta, trim the sequence uniq | Remove records that are the same
+               trim | Given a cross_match screened fasta, trim the sequence trimsplit | Split sequences at lower-cased letters uniq | Remove records that are the same

 Then you need to use one action, you can just do::